dimatteoluca/random-search/README.md

 ![ModuleNotFoundError](docs/_media/module-not-found-error.png)

-If trying to run RandomSearch.exe you got the above error, you need to install the mentioned library through pip (as seen before for *keyboard* and *pillow* libraries).
+If trying to run RandomSearch.exe you got the above error, you need to install the mentioned module through pip (as seen before for *keyboard* and *pillow* libraries).
 Delete the old converted output and start the conversion again.